Tom-Bom-badil/trovis-modbus-hass/README.md

 ## 👉 Related projects

 - [`trovis-modbus`](https://github.com/Tom-Bom-badil/trovis-modbus) –
-  controller-specific data model and read/write logic
+  a generic library that contains a controller-specific data model and read/write logic
 - [`modbus-connection`](https://github.com/home-assistant-libs/modbus-connection) –
-  backend-neutral Modbus connection API used internally by the integration
+  a backend-neutral Modbus connection API used internally by the integration

 ## 👉 Documentation